Traffic control devices definition

 Traffic control devices means all flaggers, signs, signals, markings, and devices placed or erected by authority of a public body or official having jurisdiction, for the purpose of regulating, warning, or guiding traffic, including signs denoting names of streets and highways.

-Traffic control devices means all signs, signals, markings and devices not inconsistent with this Statute, placed or erected by authority of a public body or official having jurisdiction, for the purpose of regulating, warning or guiding traffic.
+Traffic control devices. - shall mean all signs, signals, markings, and devices not inconsistent with this chapter, placed or erected by the authority of a public body or official having jurisdiction, for the purpose of regulating, warning or guiding traffic.

 Traffic control devices means all signs, signals, markings and devices, not inconsistent with this Chapter, placed or erected by the Town for the purpose of regulating, warning or guiding traffic.